Port of Tauranga: Facilities

-The port has a total of 15 berths, of which 12 are located on the Mount Maunganui side of the harbour (general cargo such as wood, coal handling facilities, bulk liquids), while another 3 are located at the Tauranga Container Terminal at Sulphur Point on the Tauranga side.
+The port has a total of 15 berths, of which 12 are located on the Mount Maunganui side of the harbour (general cargo such as wood, coal handling facilities, bulk liquids), while another 3 are located at the Tauranga Container Terminal at Sulphur Point on the Tauranga CBD side.
 Port of Tauranga owns 190 hectares of land on both sides of Tauranga Harbour, with about 40 hectares still available for development.

 The port has nine Liebherr container cranes and 53 straddle carriers servicing its container terminal at Sulphur Point, on the western side of the harbour.
 First opened in 1992, this facility features 770m of wharf and 38 hectares of paved container yard.

 Port of Tauranga also operates an inland port in Southdown, Auckland.

 On the Mount Maunganui side of the harbour, the Port of Tauranga has 2,055m of linear (continuous) berth face.

 Immediately adjacent to the wharf are cargo sheds and a 20,000 tonne capacity coldstore.
 Spread along the wharf are 22 bunker points to allow ships to refuel while loading or unloading.
 To the south of the Mount Maunganui Wharf is the Tanker Berth:

 The Tanker Berth was completed in 1980 and is dedicated to the transfer of dangerous goods in bulk.
 Activities include the discharging and/or loading of tankers carrying bulk fluids such as hydrocarbon oil products, chemicals and edible oils.
 The facility consists of a free standing wharf of 80 metres in length with dolphins at each end allowing for ships of up to 250 metres LOA to berth and pump ashore.